NathanielJay/qlone/act-2.md

 This activity will give you several options of software, apps, and web-based options for 3D scanning.
 Based on your device, choose the software that fits you best.

+**Softwares that work best with the camera rotating around the object**

+_Kiri Engine: Scanner 3D_ (free for download for IOS and Android devices, and available as web-based)

+1. Download the appropriate version of the app for your device, or follow [this link](https://www.kiriengine.app/web-version/Upload){:target="_blank"} to access the web-based portal of the tool.
+2. If you do not have an account, create one, or login.

+**Softwares that work best when the object is rotated**

 _PhotoCatch_ (available on recent Mac computers, 2022 or more recent)